kizniche/Mycodo/mycodo-manual.md

 Data may be output to a liquid crystal display (LCD) for easy viewing.
 Please see [LCD Displays](#lcd-displays) for specific information regarding compatibility.

+There may be multiple displays created for each LCD.
+If there is only one display created for the LCD, it will refresh at the set period.
+If there is more than one display, it will cycle from one display to the next every set period.

 Setting | Description
 -------------------- | ----------------------------------------------
 Reset Flashing | If the LCD is flashing to alert you because it was instructed to do so by a triggered Conditional Statement, use this button to stop the flashing.